 Why did they really close Emanuel Philipp Elementary?
 Is the building too old and inefficient?
 Do we have too few students and too little funding?
 Or is a beautiful building like this too embarrassing because we don’t want to be reminded that the district, city and citizens who built it in 1931 knew that schools are not always about the bottom line, they are always about the horizon.

 David Zach is a futurist who speaks on trends, traditions and the choices between them.
-He’s been on the board of the American Institute of Architect, the board of AIA-WI, the board of The Woodlands School, a member of an Milwaukee Public Schools school-based management council, and was ad-hoc faculty in the School of Education at UW-Milwaukee.
+He’s been on the board of the American Institute of Architects, the board of AIA-WI, the board of The Woodlands School, a member of a Milwaukee Public Schools school-based management council, and was ad-hoc faculty in the School of Education at UW-Milwaukee.